 Feel free to leave feedback.
 I will credit all commenters and beta readers in the acknowledgements of the book, but please be aware leaving a comment does not give you any authorship.
 Sorry to sound like a jerk, but given how people act on the internet sometimes I need to make it clear that I am the author and any corrections, suggestions, or ideas you post on my site may be used without payment or credit.
 You’re just giving feedback, not writing the story.
 Don’t like that policy?
 Then don’t post comments or apply to be a beta reader.

 I write for adults.
 That’s not to say that my books are intentionally lasciviously sexual or wantonly violent, but sometimes characters and their stories go unexpected places, especially in first drafts… and I do write about adult problems.
-If you’re offended by something I write, allow me to suggest that you swallow your ire and read up on the history of art and literature, including delightful details such as these:
+If you’re offended by something I write, allow me to suggest that you swallow your ire and read up on the history of art and literature, including such anecdotal details as these:

 - The beloved children’s author Shel Silverstein wrote and illustrated articles and books for Playboy for some 40 years and recorded some decidedly adult comedy songs.